isneace/Lab3/README.md

 This is a program I wrote during my first semester of Lewis-Clark State College in my CS213 class.
-It reads a file and converts the contents into a table.
-The table is then hashed using modulo division, and you can also search the using the de-hasher.
+Create empty list
+Fill list values with .dat index
+Use Modulo hashing to convert key to address for each collision use a quadratic or linear solution to re-asign the address prompt user to search using a key
+Take average of values in user search
+Find max of list of values for user search